iftakherhossen/iftakherhossen/README.md

 - :telescope: I’m working as a React Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Skills.
+- :seedling: Exploring Technical Skills - Next.js, React Native & Electron.

 - :zap: In my free time, I work on new projects and read tech articles.